mosecorg/mosec/README.md

   - `max_batch_size` and `max_wait_time (millisecond)` are configured when you call `append_worker`.
   - Make sure inference with the `max_batch_size` value won't cause the out-of-memory in GPU.
   - Normally, `max_wait_time` should be less than the batch inference time.
-  - If enabled, it will collect a batch either when it reaches either `max_batch_size` or the `wait` time.
+  - If enabled, it will collect a batch either when it reaches either `max_batch_size` or the `max_wait_time`.
 The service will only benefit from this feature when traffic is high.
 - Check the [arguments doc](https://mosecorg.github.io/mosec/reference/arguments.html).

 ## Deployment